Should I take a degree in sociology?

 Alternatives to a sociology degree

 Alternative subjects you might like to consider include:

 - international relations

-Vocational (career-focused) degree courses are an alternative route if you already know you’d like to do in after your degree, for example:
+Vocational (career-focused) degree courses are an alternative route if you already know you’d like to do after your degree, for example:

 - childhood and youth studies